Got great content and now want to evolve your SEO strategy by cold emailing link prospects? We’ve got you.

 In this article, we’re going to show you how to fine-tune your cold email campaign so that it boosts your overall SEO strategy.

 Cold emails themselves need to be strategized if they’re going to work for you.
-In other words, you can’t always go straight for the jugular with your first email by asking a link prospect if they’re prepared to supply you with a backlink.
+In other words, you can’t always go straight for the jugular with your first email by asking a link building prospect if they’re prepared to supply you with a backlink.
 Instead, some situations will call for an initial introductory email.

 An introductory email could read something like this: